hashicorp/mock-proxy/README.md

 ## Mocking Git Clones

-vcs-mock-proxy also supports mocking Git Clones made via HTTP.
+mock-proxy also supports mocking Git Clones made via HTTP.
 To do so, add a route to your routes.hcl file:

 ```hcl
 route {